IBM BASIC: IBM PCjr Cartridge BASIC

-A ROM cartridge version of BASIC was only available on the IBM PCjr, shipped in 1984, and supports the additional graphics modes and sound capabilities possible on that machine.
+A ROM cartridge version of BASIC was available only on the IBM PCjr, shipped in 1984, and supported the additional graphics modes and sound capabilities possible on that machine.
 It is a superset of advanced BASIC.
-Cartridge BASIC can only operate within the first 128 KB of memory on the PCjr and will not work with expansion RAM, i.e., the DEF SEG function cannot be used to point to memory segments above &H1FF0.
+Cartridge BASIC could operate only within the first 128 KB of memory on the PCjr and did not work with expansion RAM, i.e., the DEF SEG function cannot be used to point to memory segments above &H1FF0.

-Cartridge BASIC is activated by typing BASICA at the DOS prompt.
-Conversely, IBM BASICA versions 2.1 and up will refuse to run if it detects a PCjr, but can be patched to work around this.
+Cartridge BASIC was activated by typing BASICA at the DOS prompt.
+Conversely, IBM BASICA versions 2.1 and up refused to run if they detected a PCjr, but they could be patched to work around this limitation.

 Operation

-Cassette BASIC loads when a PC or PCjr is booted without a bootable disk or cartridge.
-Disk BASIC and Advanced BASIC load when their command name (BASIC and BASICA respectively) is typed at a DOS command prompt (except PCjr, which activates Cartridge BASIC instead), with some optional parameters to control allocation of memory.
+Cassette BASIC loaded when a PC or PCjr was booted without a bootable disk or cartridge.
+Disk BASIC and Advanced BASIC load when their command name (BASIC and BASICA respectively) is typed at a DOS command prompt (except on a PCjr, which activates Cartridge BASIC instead), with some optional parameters to control allocation of memory.
 When loaded, a sign-on identification message displays the program version number, and a full-screen text editor starts (see images, right).
 The function keys are assigned common commands, which display at the bottom of the screen.
 Commands may be typed in to load or save programs, and expressions can be typed in and executed in direct (immediate) mode.
-If a line of input starts with a number, the language system stores the following line of text as part of program source, allowing a programmer to enter in an entire program line by line, entering line numbers before each statement.
+If a line of input starts with a number, the language system stores the following line of text as part of program source, allowing a programmer to enter an entire program line by line, with line numbers before each statement.
 When listed on screen, lines are displayed in order of increasing line number.
 Changes can be made to a displayed line of program source code by moving the cursor to the line with the cursor keys, and typing over the on-screen text.
-Program source is stored internally in a tokenized form, where reserved words are replaced with a single byte token, to save space and execution time.
-Programs may be saved in compact tokenized form, or optionally saved as DOS ASCII text files that can be viewed and edited with other programs.
+Program source is stored internally in a tokenized form in which reserved words are replaced with a single byte token to save space and execution time.
+Programs may be saved in compact tokenized form or optionally saved as DOS ASCII text files that can be viewed and edited with other programs.
 Like most other DOS applications, IBM BASIC is a text-mode program and has no features for windows, icons, mouse support, or cut-and-paste editing.